silkroadnomad/orbitdb-blog/README.md

 ## Changes
 - 2022-09-21
     - hide add post box when no permission to append to log
+    - add tags to blog post (parse #tags automatically from body)
 - 2022-09-19
     - run cp in console to create a a new ipfs instance and a new feed with the data of current db but new permissions
 - 2022-09-18